Office Number: 14N-415

 Benjamin Mangrum

 Benjamin Mangrum specializes in twentieth- and twenty-first-century literature in English.
-He is the author of Land of Tomorrow: Postwar Fiction and the Crisis of American Liberalism (Oxford 2019), which examines twentieth-century literary fiction and popular philosophy to understand shifts in American liberalism after the Second World War.
+He is the author of two books: The Comedy of Computation: Or, How I Learned to Stop Worrying and Love Obsolescence, forthcoming from Stanford University Press, and Land of Tomorrow: Postwar Fiction and the Crisis of American Liberalism, published in 2019 by Oxford University Press.

 Subjects